icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 }
 ```

 The `frameSize` represents the total number of bytes in the frame.
-The size of the header is not included.
+The size of the header `frameSize` and `frameType`
+fields is not included.

 The format of the body depends on the frame type and the Slic version.
 This page describes the frames from the first
 Slic version (V1) which is at present the only version.